 What is WTI?

-Interest paid is taxed at a final withholding tax rate of 15%.
+Interest paid is taxed at a final withholding tax rate of 15% where exemptions or reduced rate does not apply.

 When and how should it be paid?

-WTI can be paid to SARS only electronically via eFiling, see how to pay via eFiling.
+WTI should be paid to SARS only electronically via eFiling, see how to pay via eFiling.

 A payor must submit the Return for Withholding Tax on Interest (WT002), which is a summary of the total of all interest payments made and tax withheld during a month, to SARS.
 The WT002 and the payment must be submitted to SARS before the end of the month after the month in which the interest was paid.